On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Introduction

 \section{Introduction}

-Formulation of the Lorentz-breaking extension of the standard model called attention to studies of Lorentz-breaking extensions for different field theory models, and, first of all, for QED \cite{ColKost}.
-Conclusions obtained by treating different aspects of various extensions of QED in dozens of papers became paradigmatic results for the Lorentz-breaking theories in general.
-Among the most important results, one can emphasize studies of exact solutions, canonical quantization and different issues related to quantum corrections.
+Formulation of the Lorentz-breaking extension of the standard model called attention to studies of Lorentz-breaking extensions for many field theory models, and, first of all, for QED \cite{ColKost}.
+Conclusions obtained by treating different aspects of various extensions of QED in dozens of papers became paradigmatic results for Lorentz-breaking theories in general.
+Among the most important directions of their study, one can emphasize searches of exact solutions, canonical quantization and calculations of quantum corrections.
+These studies have allowed to put strong bounds on Lorentz violating quantum field theory models \cite{datatables}.
 Within this context, an important role is naturally played by higher-derivative Lorentz-breaking extensions of QED.
-Indeed, it is well known that the effective action is nonlocal and can be represented in the form of the derivative expansion.
+Indeed, it is well known that an effective action is nonlocal and can be represented in the form of the derivative expansion.
 Moreover, the higher-derivative terms naturally emerge within the string context \cite{HDString}.
 Therefore, one naturally faces a problem of studying different issues related to higher-derivative Lorentz-breaking extensions of QED.
-The first step in such study has been performed in \cite{Myers:2003fd} where the so-called Myers-Pospelov (MP) term has been proposed, that is, the first higher-derivative Lorentz-breaking term in QED.
-This term attracted a great interest due to the fact that a special choice of the Lorentz-breaking vector allows to rule out the higher time derivatives from this term, thus avoiding the unitarity breaking which is known to be the main problem of higher-derivative theories.
-A number of studies of unitarity issues for QED with the MP term have been performed in \cite{CMR}.
-Some other tree-level results for this theory can be found in \cite{Ganguly}, and some phenomenological applications -- in \cite{BP}.
-Further, the higher-derivative terms were shown to arise as quantum corrections, first, for the case when the Lorentz symmetry breaking is introduced through the third-rank constant tensor \cite{TM} (which for a certain choice of this tensor yields the higher-derivative \cite{Leite:2013pca} CFJ-like term \cite{Carroll:1989vb}), second, for the case where the Lorentz symmetry breaking is introduced through a constant vector, with the nonminimal coupling is present \cite{MNP}.
+The first step in such study has been carried out in \cite{Myers:2003fd} where the so-called Myers-Pospelov (MP) term, that is, the first higher-derivative Lorentz-breaking term in QED, has been proposed.
+This term attracted a great interest due to the fact that a special choice of the Lorentz-breaking vector allows to rule out the higher time derivatives from this term, thus avoiding unitarity breaking which is known to be the main problem of higher-derivative theories.
+A number of studies of unitarity issues for QED with the additive MP term have been performed in \cite{CMR}.
+Some other tree-level results for this theory can be found in \cite{Ganguly}, and its phenomenological applications -- in \cite{BP}.
+Further, the higher-derivative terms were shown to arise as quantum corrections, first, for the case when the Lorentz symmetry breaking is introduced through the third-rank constant tensor \cite{TM} (which for a certain choice of this tensor yields the higher-derivative CFJ-like term discussed in \cite{KostMew0,Leite:2013pca}), second, for the case where the Lorentz symmetry breaking is introduced through a constant vector, with the nonminimal coupling is present \cite{MNP}.
 It was shown that in these cases the resulting higher-derivative terms are finite.
 Therefore, one can naturally establish the questions, first, about other possible schemes allowing to generate the higher-derivative Lorentz-breaking terms, second, about the tree-level behavior of the QED with additive higher-derivative Lorentz-breaking terms, which clearly would modify propagators and ultraviolet behavior of the theory.
 In this paper, we address namely these questions.
-To be more precise, in this paper we induce the higher-derivative terms in the gauge sector and discuss the impacts of higher derivatives for the propagator and the unitarity.
+To be more precise, in this paper we introduce the higher-derivative terms in the gauge sector and discuss the impacts of higher derivatives for the propagator and unitarity.